 Miriam Makeba was born in Johannesburg on 4 March 1932.
-She made her official singing debuts as a new member in the vocal group the Manhattan Brothers in 1953, one of the most influential groups in the history of South Africa’s music, mostly active during the late ’40s and ’50s.
-She left the band in 1958 to form successful The Skylarks, and reunited with the Manhattan Brothers for the musical King Kong, that told the tragic story of boxer Ezekiel “King Kong” Dlamani, in 1959.
+She made her official singing debut as a new member in the vocal group the Manhattan Brothers in 1953, one of the most influential groups in the history of South African music, mostly active during the late '40s and '50s.
+She left the band in 1958 to form the successful group The Skylarks, and reunited with the Manhattan Brothers for the musical King Kong, that told the tragic story of boxer Ezekiel "King Kong" Dlamani, in 1959.

 After successes in musicals King Kong and the African Jazz and Variety, Makeba was invited to perform in Europe and the US.
 She there got embraced by the African American community.
 "Pata Pata," Makeba's signature tune, was written by Dorothy Masuka and recorded already in 1956 before eventually becoming a major hit in the U.S. ten years after its first release in South Africa.

 She started a long-lasting collaboration with Harry Belafonte after having performed with him at his groundbreaking concerts in Carnegie Hall, a performance that was recorded and released as an album in 1960.

 Rare poster from the 1964 Forest Hills Music Festival, where the Beatles also performed.

 Hit singel "Pata, pata" from 1967 made Miriam Makeba famous world wide.